-Have you ever wanted to book an Italy cruise package vacation including Venice, Florence, Rome and cruise all in one trip?
+Have you ever wanted to book an Italy cruise package vacation including Venice, Florence, and Rome and cruise all in one trip?

 So why wait?
-We offer detailed travel tips, expert advice and cruise information for your Italy cruise package so you can book and enjoy an unforgettable Italian holiday including Venice, Florence, Rome and a cruise to the Mediterranean or Greek Isles!
+We offer detailed travel tips, expert advice, and cruise information for your Italy cruise package so you can book and enjoy an unforgettable Italian holiday, including Venice, Florence, Rome, and a cruise to the Mediterranean or Greek Isles!

 Easy to book yourself for complete control over your Italy cruise package

-Land package: 2 days in Venice, 2 days in Florence and 4 days in Rome
+Land package: 2 days in Venice, 2 days in Florence, and 4 days in Rome

 Start your Italy cruise package in Venice

-If you are doing a closed-loop cruise (departing from and returning to the same port) then your departure airport for your inbound flight will be Rome for this package.
+If you are doing a closed-loop cruise (departing from and returning to the same port), then your departure airport for your inbound flight will be Rome for this package.

-For example, if you are flying from New York then you would book a flight as follows:
+For example, if you are flying from New York, then you would book a flight as follows: